 Deep-Draw Metal Stamping

-This picture illustrates the process, starting with the flat blank on the left and culminating after 13 forming stations with the finished part on the right.
+The image illustrates this progression: starting with the flat blank on the left and continuing through 13 forming stations until the completed part emerges on the right.

 PRODUCTION STARTS HERE